Usbac/wolff/docs/en/controller.md

 ### Has method

-`hasMethod(string $path, string $method)`
+`hasMethod(string $path, string $method): bool`

-Returns `true` if the specified method of the controller exists and is accessible, `false` otherwise.
+Returns `true` if the specified method of the specified controller exists and is accessible, `false` otherwise.

-The first parameter must be the controller name.
-The second parameter must be the method name.
+The first parameter is the controller name, the second is the method name.

 ```php
 Controller::hasMethod('places/Info', 'getInfoById');